 - The vendor raised his prices so much it is no longer profitable to work with them.
 For example 1000%.

 How to avoid vendor lock-in?

 First of all we are prepaid service, this means you pay at the start and you don’t receive any additional bills at the end of the service period.
 We don’t ask you to pay networking fees, we provide you with 60GB NVMe SSD storage from the get go and depending on your contract we will provide you with additional storage on a fixed price per GB.
 We use 30 days as standard for a month and we don’t measure CPU Time.
 We also have a 48h free test period you can try.
-You can see the price of all available servers here – AMD Dedicated Servers and Intel Dedicated Server.
+You can see the price of all available servers here – AMD EPYC Dedicated Servers Prices and Intel Dedicated Server Prices.